If you have an upcoming flight, you might be wondering if Bluetooth will work in Airplane Mode.

 • TCCA: The TCCA (Transport Canada Civil Aviation) state that you should check with the airline to see if Bluetooth is allowed on a plane when flying.

-Can You Use Bluetooth With the In-Flight Entertainment System?
+Bluetooth is Unlikely to Work With the In-Flight Entertainment System

 You are unlikely to be able to use our Bluetooth headphones with the aircraft’s in-flight entertainment system.